skroutz/aws-secretsmanager-lambda-example/README.md

 ---
 **Multiple lambda functions are deployed to demonstrate  Secrets Layer's compatibility with multiple Lambda Runtimes and Architectures**

-## `secrets-layer/` (Deprecated)

-This directory contains code for:

-* A Go script for retrieving a secret value from Amazon Secrets Manager API
-* A Bash wrapper script, as an entrypoint executing the Go script, exporting the secret value in an Environment Variable and forwarding execution to the Lambda handler.

 ## `terraform/`

 This directory contains code for deploying: